AvalancheBreakdown/fedora-setup/README.md

 3. **cargo-packages.txt** - This file contains a list of all crates that can be installed via Cargo.
 4. **gsettings.sh** - Contains settings to change some of the defaults of GNOME
 5. **hosts.sh** - Contains the link to the hosts file that can replace the default one.
+6. **dnf-changes.txt** - Contains additions that will be added to the end of the /etc/dnf/dnf.conf file.

 ## Screenshot